 These pistachio blondies with white chocolate are decadent, chewy and delicious.
 They have crunch from chopped pistachios, sweetness from white chocolate and the sharp raspberry puree is swirled into hearts.
-Perfect alone or topped with vanilla ice cream!
+Perfect for Valentine’s Day!
+Serve alone or topped with vanilla ice cream.

 Stop what you’re doing and look up.
 Just for a moment.
 Go on.
 See that swirling around you?
 It feels a bit warm and fuzzy, a bit schmaltzy and decadent?
 That would be love.
 People, it’s nearly Valentine’s Day, so love is in the air.